 Since the Immigration Act of 1882, the term “Public Charge” has been interpreted narrowly and plainly to refer to persons who are institutionalized or otherwise almost wholly dependent on the government for subsistence.
 The US Congress has repeatedly used and approved that interpretation.
-Someone inadmissible as likely to become a “public charge” would include those likely to become long-term residents of “poor houses and other alms houses.”
+Someone inadmissible as likely to become a “public charge” would include those predicted to become long-term residents of “poor houses and other alms houses.”
 13 Cong.
 Rec.
 5109 (June 19, 1882) (statement of Rep. Davis), Ex.
 9. (“[D]eportation based on the public charge clause applied only to people accommodated at public charitable institutions or who were substantially dependent on public relief for the basic maintenance of their lives.”
 Torrie Hester et al., Comment, at 3 (Oct.
 25, 2018), Ex.
 10.)

 “Consistent with the narrow scope of the public charge provision, federal immigration officials have historically excluded only a miniscule percentage of arriving immigrants on public charge grounds,” according to the 9 September 2019 brief.
 Less than 1% historically, and even about .1% from 1931-1980!